morpho-org/morpho-aavev3-optimizer/README.md

 # Morpho-AaveV3 Optimizer

 > [!WARNING]
 > The Morpho Optimizers were deprecated on 2025-12-17.
-As a result, this repository is no longer maintained.
+As a result, **this repository is no longer maintained**.

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://i.imgur.com/uLq5V14.png">